andrea7896/FoodBlog-Angular-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

+Recently Upgrading from 10v to 15v of Angular CLI.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.